DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python/python-usage.md

         # Get all variables for user data
         variables = dvc.all_variables(user)
         print(variables)
-    except ApiException as e:
+    except Exception as e:
-        print("Exception when calling DVCClient->all_variables: %s\n" % e)
+        print("Exception when calling DVCCloudClient->all_variables: %s\n" % e)
 ```
 See [getVariables](/bucketing-api/#operation/getVariables) on the Bucketing API for the variable response format.